Delay and Schedule Workflows

 Corteza workflow allows you to schedule or delay its execution.
-This can be a powerful tool when working with external services that throttle their API usage or when we want to perform some task in an interval, such as monthly subscription renewal.
+This can be a powerful tool when working with external services that throttle their API usage or when a task should be performed in an interval, for example monthly subscription renewal.

-To achieve this, we provide a delay step and a deferred trigger .
+To achieve this, you are provided with a delay step and a deferred trigger .

 This type of delaying is common when working with APIs that throttle their access.
-To examplify; let’s say that the API allows 10 calls per minute and we wish to fetch 100 items.
-We could do something like the following:
+To exemplify; let’s say that the API allows 10 calls per minute and we wish to fetch 100 items.
+A possible execution is as it follows:

-If you want to wait for an action performed by a user (such as a confirmation), use a prompt step instead.
+In case you wish to wait for an action performed by a user (such as a confirmation), use a prompt step instead.

-An interval trigger allows you to run the workflow in the specified interval.
-This can be used to perform routine daily tasks, or process larger data in batches.
+An interval trigger allows you to run the workflow in a specified interval.
+This can be used to perform routine daily tasks or process larger data in batches.

-A good example is a subscription service where it is necessary to renew the subscriptions of the clients once a month.
-We define an interval that would execute the workflow each day, determine what clients need to be renewed that day and renew them.
+A good example is a subscription service where it is necessary to renew the subscriptions of the clients on a monthly basis.
+We define an interval that executes the workflow each day, determine what clients need to be renewed that day and renew them.

 Common cron examples:

-A timestamped trigger allows you to run the workflow at the specified time.
+A timestamped trigger allows you to run the workflow at a specified time.

 Timestamps are defined in the ISO 8601,